strapi/documentation/docs/developer-docs/latest/plugins/email.md

 # Email

-The Email plugin enables applications to send emails from a server or external providers.
+The Email plugin enables applications to send emails from a server or an external provider.
 The Email plugin uses the Strapi global API, meaning it can be called from anywhere inside a Strapi application.
 Two of the most common use cases are in the Strapi back end and in the admin panel.
 The following documentation describes how to use the Email plugin in a controller or service for back-end use cases and using a lifecycle hook for admin panel use cases.

-::: prerequisite
+::: prerequisites

 The Email plugin requires a provider and a provider configuration in the `plugins.js` file.
-See the[ Using providers](/developer-docs/latest/development/using-providers.md) documentation for detailed installation and configuration instructions.
+See the[ Using providers](/developer-docs/latest/development/using-providers.md) documentation for detailed installation and configuration instructions. <!--NOTE: update name/link to match final Providers page name/link-->

 :::

 ::: note
 [`Sendmail`](https://www.npmjs.com/package/sendmail) is the default email provider in the Strapi Email plugin.
 It provides functionality for the local development environment but is not production-ready in the default configuration.
 For production stage applications you need to further configure `Sendmail` or change providers.
-The [Using providers documentation](/developer-docs/latest/development/using-providers.md) has instructions for changing providers, configuring providers, and creating a new email provider.
+The [Using providers ](/developer-docs/latest/development/using-providers.md)documentation has instructions for changing providers, configuring providers, and creating a new email provider.
 :::

 ## Sending emails with a controller or service

 The functions `send` and `sendTemplatedEmail` are available to send emails.
 The `send` function directly contains the email contents, while the `sendTemplatedEmail` function consumes data from the Content Manager to populate emails, streamlining programmatic emails.
-Both functions utilize the email provider enabled in the `plugins.js` configuration file.

-### Using the `send` function in the back end
+### Using the `send` function

-To trigger an email in response to a user action add the following function to a [controller](/developer-docs/latest/development/backend-customization/controllers.md) or [service](/developer-docs/latest/development/backend-customization/services.md).
+To trigger an email in response to a user action add the following function to a [controller](/developer-docs/latest/development/backend-customization/controllers.md) or [service](/developer-docs/latest/development/backend-customization/services.md). <!--NOTE for review: I thought this needed a little more explanation so I added the following text.
+WDYT?--> There are several ways the `send` function can be used, but an example is wrapping a core action such as `update`.
+In this case, when a `PUT` request reaches the controller the record is updated and the `send` function sends the email.

 ```js